odounla/HW2---Basic-Storage/README.md

 	•	AsyncStorage: AsyncStorage is a key-value storage system that allows developers to persist data across sessions in React Native apps.
 It’s ideal for storing smaller pieces of information such as tokens, preferences, or other app data.
 However, it is limited in size (typically 6MB on iOS, and Android may vary depending on implementation).
 	•	MMKV: A newer, more efficient alternative to AsyncStorage, MMKV is optimized for performance, especially on Android.
 It provides faster read/write operations and supports structured data storage (such as objects) along with key-value pairs.
 MMKV is backed by Tencent and is designed for larger, more complex data structures than AsyncStorage.
 Usage Example (AsyncStorage in React Native)

-Android/iOS:
-	•	SharedPreferences (Android): SharedPreferences is a lightweight key-value store used to persist data such as user settings and preferences.
-It is suitable for small, simple data that does not require a complex data model.
-It operates in a similar fashion to a dictionary, where values are stored against a key.
-The data remains persistent across app sessions unless explicitly cleared.

- UserDefaults (iOS): The iOS equivalent of SharedPreferences, UserDefaults is used for storing simple data types like strings, integers, and booleans.
-This system is frequently used for storing user settings or application state information that should persist across app launches.

- Web:
-	•	localStorage: localStorage is a key-value storage system built into browsers, allowing developers to persist data across sessions.
-Data stored in localStorage has no expiration time and remains available even after the user closes and reopens the browser.
-It is typically limited to 5-10MB, depending on the browser.
-	•	sessionStorage: Similar to localStorage, sessionStorage allows the storage of key-value data.
-However, data stored in sessionStorage is cleared when the page session ends (i.e., when the browser or tab is closed).
-This is ideal for temporary storage that only needs to exist during a user’s session.
-Usage Example (localStorage in JavaScript).

 2. Cloud Storage